-compliance audits under both HIPAA and the Texas law.356 The statute, however, does not include any private right of action through which individuals could seek to remedy an improper disclosure of their own information, nor has it been the subject of any reported decisions.
+Covered entities may be subject to disciplinary action by appropriate Texas licensing authorities, including possible revocation of the entity's license if the violation is sufficiently egregious, 358 and compliance audits under both HIPAA and the Texas law.
+359 The statute, however, does not include any private right of action through which individuals could seek to remedy an improper disclosure of their own information, nor has it been the subject of any reported decisions.

-$^{^{356}}$ Id. at § 181.206.
+356. Id. at § 181.201(c).